BigDataIA-Fall2023-Team7/HealthPlanIQ-Insurance-ChatBot/README.md

 > **Disclaimer:**
 >
 > This bot is designed to provide insights about insurance plans.
-Before purchasing any plans, we is strongly recommend to thoroughly read the documents.
+Before purchasing any plans, we strongly recommend to thoroughly read the documents and consulting subject matter experts.

 ## Links
 - ChatBot Application - [link](https://damg7245-team7-healthplaniq-insurance-chat-bot.streamlit.app)